komposter/CommunityPowerEA.com/pages/FAQ.md

 #### Alert: GVManager: WARNING!
 Too long GV name ("20674884 CommunityPower MT5 3041  BE_Alerted_S")

-Rename EA with a shorter name (for example, CP MT5 3041).
+Rename EA with a shorter name (for example, "CP MT5" instead of "CommunityPower MT5 3041").

+To find the EA file, use the File -> Open Data Folder menu, then go to **MQL5\Experts\** folder.

 <br />